 - 7. If issues are discovered during the installation process: - a.
 Identify the issue in the deployer.log - b.
 Address the issue. - c.
 Rerun the python deployer.py command above. - 8.
-If the installation is successful, the deployment\summary.log file will display some useful information for accessing the Dell EMC Red Hat OpenStack Cloud Solution.
+If the installation is successful, the deployment summary.log file will display some useful information for accessing the Dell EMC Ready Bundle for Red Hat OpenStack.